+After spending the previous two days summiting Mounts Inglismaldie and Whymper I was ready for either a shorter day or even a day off.
+So I decided that a nice 1500 meter elevation day was in order.
+Huh?
 OK, originally I was going to do Copper Mountain with Harvey but he decided to do another objective that I've already done so I decided I would do Mount Burgess in Yoho National Park, solo, instead.

 I pulled off onto the Castle lookout along the Trans Canada and mulled over my options.
 The weather forecast was calling for a sunny day but so far it didn't look too positive with low cloud along most visible peaks.
 I was optimistic though, and figured it would probably clear out.
 Considering where I was, I had two options.
 I could go up Storm Mountain or Vermillion Peak.
-Vermillion seemed far easier but I didn't like the Grizzly odds and I kind of want to ski up Vermillion so I choose Storm instead - even though my leisure day just changed to almost a vertical mile of height gain on an off-trail scramble... ;-) I phoned in my change of plans (I always alert my wife where I'm going, especially when solo) and headed up hwy 93 for the second time in two days.
+Vermillion seemed far easier but I didn't like the Grizzly odds on the open avalanche approach slopes and I kind of wanted to ski up Vermillion so I choose Storm instead - even though my leisure day just changed to almost a vertical mile of height gain on an off-trail scramble... ;-) I phoned in my change of plans (I always alert my wife where I'm going, especially when solo) and headed up hwy 93 for the second time in two days.

 Kane mentions a parking spot off the highway, 0.8km from the divide parking lot, but I found a nice gravel pullout a wee bit further on the east side of the highway and pulled in there instead.
 This worked out excellent - I ended up with less bushwhacking this way.

 [From the parking lot I crossed an open gravel pit area and then looked down a sandy drainage at the rest of my route.
 You can see the flat bottom area with the drainage in the background - the trail is on the left side of the drainage and is marked with a cairn at the bottom.]